-As executor you are responsible for arranging and ultimately making payment for the funeral.
+As executor you are responsible for organising and ultimately making payment for the funeral.

 [Read more…]

-As executor you are responsible for finding the last will made by the deceased.
+As executor you are responsible for finding the final will made by the deceased.

 [Read more…]

-As executor it is your job to let the beneficiaries know that they have been named in the will.
+As executor it is your job to let the beneficiaries know that they have been mentioned in the will.

 [Read more…]